Azure/azurehpc/examples/simple_hpc_pbs/readme.md

 azhpc-init -c $azhpc_dir/examples/simple_hpc_pbs -d simple_hpc_pbs -s
 ```

 The variables can be set with the `-v` option where variables are comma separated.
 The output from the previous command as a starting point.
 The `-d` option is required and will create a new directory name for you.
+Please update to whatever `resource_group` you would like to deploy to:

 ```
-azhpc-init -c $azhpc_dir/examples/simple_hpc_pbs -d simple_hpc_pbs -v resource_group=azhpc-cluster,win_password=[password or secret.azhpc-vault.winadmin-secret]
+azhpc-init -c $azhpc_dir/examples/simple_hpc_pbs -d simple_hpc_pbs -v resource_group=azurehpc-cluster
 ```

-> Note:  If you would like to change the location and the vm_type you can run the following command
+> Note:  You can still update variables even if they are already set.
+For example, in the command below we change the region to `westus2` and the SKU to `Standard_HC44rs`:

 ```
-azhpc-init -c $azhpc_dir/examples/simple_hpc_pbs -d simple_hpc_pbs -v location=southcentralus,resource_group=azhpc-cluster,win_password=[password or secret.azhpc-vault.winadmin-secret],vm_type=Standard_HB60rs
+azhpc-init -c $azhpc_dir/examples/simple_hpc_pbs -d simple_hpc_pbs -v location=westus2,vm_type=Standard_HC44rs,resource_group=azhpc-cluster
 ```

 ## Create the cluster